eljost/mopicgen/README.md

 ### Split montage in multiple images
 The `--split` argument specifies the maximum number of MOs per montage (default = 75).
 If more MOs are requested multiple montages will be created.

+### Only keep montages and remove individual MO pictures
+With the `--rm` flag the individual MO pictures are removed after each montage run.
+This is useful when (many) MOs from many molden files are plotted, as currently mogrify always iterates over all present *.png files.
+With this flag `rm mo_*.png` gets issued, so be warned!

 ## Examples
 A typical call to quickly display an active space from a MOLCAS calculation would be: